 Last updated: November 16.
 2016

-In order to align the monitoring with human working rhythms and thus, for example, avoid senseless notifications, Check_MK has the facility to make various settings dependent on the time of day or day of the week.
+In order to avoid senseless notifications, Check_MK has the capability of making various settings dependent on both the time of day or day of the week.

 So that the configuration is simple and clear, this is achieved in two stages.
 First, define the time periods.
 For example, one period could be called ‘Working hours’, and contain Monday to Friday and 8:00 to 17:00 (8 am to 5 pm).
 Thus every time period is either active or inactive at any particular point in time.

 These time periods can then subsequently be used in the configuration.
 They are used in the following rules - among others.
-These rules all have in common that the application of time periods is optional, and that the time periods restrict the rules’ chronological operation range:
+What these rules all have in common is that the application of time periods is optional, and that the time periods restrict the rules’ chronological operation range:

 2. Configuring time periods